 - CSC 162: The Art of Data Structures*

 A minimum of 10 credits total required, across three areas.
-Eight or more of these credits in one specific area will qualify as a concentration.
+Eight or more of these credits in one specific area will qualify as a concentration though a concentration is not necessary for graduation.
 Students have the option to substitute an independent study (DSC 491) in place of an area course with the appropriate permissions.

 Computational and Statistical Methods